apache/inlong-website/community/how-to-vote-a-committer-ppmc.md

    Thanks!
    ```

+## Initiate invitation email
-5. Initiate invitation email: After the result summary email is sent, the poll initiator must send an invitation email to the candidates.
+   After the result summary email is sent, the poll initiator must send an invitation email to the candidates.
 The invitation email is sent to the invitee with a CC to private@inlong.apache.org; the invited candidate must reply to accept or decline the invitation through the specified email address.
 The following is an example of an email inviting candidates:
    ```shell
    [Invitation] Invitation to join Apache InLong as a XXXXXX